Discussion about this post

 The Difference: Pope Leo XIV retroactively accepted China's bishops.
 If an accommodation is possible with atheistic Communism, then one would think something could be worked out with SSPX, with whom we have much more in common.

-“It is clear that the highly publicized affair of the episcopal consecrations announced by the SSPX is one of the consequences of the wound opened in the Church by the last council and by the liturgical reform that followed.
-It would be reasonable for this affair to give rise to open and peaceful exchanges of views between the ‘two parties,’ the Holy See and the SSPX.”
+"It would be reasonable for this affair to give rise to open and peaceful exchanges of views between the ‘two parties,’ the Holy See and the SSPX.”

 No posts